docopt/docopt/README.md

 `docopt` - pythonic option parser, that will make you happy
 ===============================================================================

-Isn't it awesome how `optparse` and `argparse` generate help and usage messages based on your code?!
+Isn't it awesome how `optparse` and `argparse` generate help and usage-messages based on your code?!

 Hell no!
 You know what's awesome?
-It's when the option parser *is* generated based on the help and usage message that you write in a docstring!
+It's when the option parser *is* generated based on the help and usage-message that you write in a docstring!
 This way you don't need to write this stupid repeatable parser-code, and instead can write a beautiful usage-message (the way you want it!), which adds readability to your code.